Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Brands compared

-- MrCool — A very popular American brand
+- MrCool — American brand.

-General comparative table
+General comparison table

-| Criteria | Kanartic | MrCool | Senville | Pioneer |
+| Criterion | Kanartic | MrCool | Senville | Pioneer |

 |---|---|---|---|---|

-| Country of origin | 🇨🇦 Canada (Quebec) | 🇺🇸 United States | 🇨🇦 Canada (Ontario) | 🇺🇸 United States |
+| Country of Origin | 🇨🇦 Canada (Quebec) | 🇺🇸 United States | 🇨🇦 Canada (Ontario) | 🇺🇸 United States |

-| Minimum temperature | -30°C | -25°C | -25°C to -30°C | -15°C to -25°C |
+| Min.
+Temperature | -30°C (and below) | -25°C | -25°C to -30°C | -15°C to -25°C |

-| SEER max | 26.4 | 22 | 25 | 19-22 |
+| Max SEER | 26.4 | 22 | 25 | 19-22 |

 |

-DIY system |
+DIY System |

 YES | YES | NO | NO |

-| Compressor warranty | 10 years | 7 years | 7 years | 5 years |
+| Compressor Warranty | 10 years | 7 years | 7 years | 5 years |

-| Parts warranty | 5 years | 5 years | 5 years | 2 years |
+| Parts Warranty | 5 years | 5 years | 5 years | 2 years |

-| WiFi included | ✓ Yes | ✓ Yes | ✓ Yes | Option |
+| WiFi Included | ✓ Yes | ✓ Yes | ✓ Yes | Option |

-| Refrigerant | R454B (environmentally friendly) | R32 or R410A | R410A or R32 | R410A |
+| Refrigerant | R454B (eco-friendly) | R32 or R410A | R410A or R32 | R410A |

-| Service in French | ✓ Yes (Quebec) | Limit | Limit | No |
+| Service in French | ✓ Yes (Quebec) | Limited | Limited | No |

 | Warehouse in Canada | ✓ Quebec | ✓ Yes | ✓ Ontario | Variable |

-| Energy Star cold climate | ✓ Yes | Some models | Some models |
+| Energy Star Cold Climate | ✓ Yes | Some models | Some models |

 No |